Luke Combs Tells Joe Rogan He “Didn’t Have A Chance” When He Moved To Nashville: “Everybody Was Hot”

 Luke Combs country music

-He wasn’t initially necessarily trying to become an artist per se, and more so wanted to be involved in country music any way he could… even if that meant sweeping the floors in a studio.
+In the episode, Luke gave Joe a hilarious explanation for his plan when he got to Music City, confessing that he wasn’t initially trying to necessarily become an artist per se, and more so wanted to be involved in country music any way he could… even if that meant sweeping the floors in a studio (much like Kris Kristofferson before him).

 Luke actually dropped out of college with 21 credit hours left to pursue music full-time: